Abdominoplasty Wound and Scar Care Especially For Dr Di Saia's Patients:

 "OK, be honest with me....how bad is the tummy tuck scar?"

-"What can I do to help my scar heal thin and without color?"
+"What can I do to help my cut heal with the best scar?"

 Tummy tuck scars heal dependent much upon patient factors in addition to your surgeon's skill....genetics and smoking are important.
 Smokers heal less well particularly if they smoke as the scar matures.
 Fair skinned patients tend to get red scars that fade over time.
 Darker skinned people trend to get pigment in their scars that usually fades over time.
-Keep the wound out of the sun...in fact I have my patients put sun screen under their clothing for a year.
+Keep the wound out of the sun...in fact Dr D has his patients put sun screen under their clothing for a year.
 Sun exposure can encourage the scar to stay dark and/or red and UV light goes right through clothing.
 Smoking can delay wound healing and cause thicker scarring.
 The longer you hold off on the cigarettes the better.
+Silicone sheeting products worn over the scar for many months probably help the scar mature more quickly.
+They are relatively inexpensive.
+You shouldn't wear these until your surgeon tells you it is OK.

 Read also Abdominoplasty, Smokers and Wound Healing."